Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/javascript/index.md

 ### Device ID lifecycle

-By default Amplitude Javascript SDK uses a base64 ID as device ID in order to have more compact string IDs.
-A 22-character base64 ID has the same range as a 128-bit UUID, which is represented as a 36 character string.

 The SDK initializes the device ID in the following order, with the device ID being set to the first valid value encountered:

 1. Device id in configuration on initialization
 2. "amp_device_id" value from URL param if `configuration.deviceIdFromUrlParam` is true.
 Refer to [cross domain tracking](.#cross-domain-tracking-javascript) for more details
 3. Device id in cookie storage.
 Refer to [cookie management](./#cookie-management) for more details
-4. A randomly generated base64 ID
+4. A randomly generated 22-character base64 ID.
+It is more compacted compared to a 36-character UUID which has the same range 128-bit.

 #### When does a device ID change?

+!!!Note "Amplitude Analytics SDKs share an identity store with Experiment SDKs"
+    `setDeviceId` also updates the identity store to propagate new user info to experiment SDK and trigger a fetch if device ID has changed.

 A device ID changes in many scenarios:

 - `setDeviceId()` is called explicitly.
 - By default the SDK stores device IDs in cookies, so a device ID will change if a user clears cookies, uses another device, or uses privacy mode.
 - On initilization, a device ID is passed in from URL param `amp_device_id` when `deviceIdFromUrlParam` is enabled.

-!!!Note "Amplitude Analytics SDKs share an identity store with Experiment SDKs"
-    `setDeviceId` also updates the identity store to propagate new user info to experiment SDK and trigger a fetch if device ID has changed.

 #### Set device ID